Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-\paragraph{Closed-book.} No context was provided, assessing whether models could answer from internal knowledge.
+We run three baseline conditions to validate that observed performance differences in main experiments result from changes to gold size, rather than underlying flaws in datasets or distractor construction. \textbf{Baseline results across all benchmarks and models can be found in Appendix~\ref{apdx:baselines}}: \begin{itemize} [itemsep=0pt, parsep=0pt, topsep=0pt] \item \textbf{Closed-book.} No context is provided, assessing whether models could answer from internal knowledge.
 This gauges possible benchmark saturation.

-\paragraph{Gold-only.} Each gold context size (small, medium, large) was presented alone, without distractors.
-This verified that all variants were independently sufficient to solve the task and that downstream performance drops are due to aggregation effects (e.g., distractor interference or gold placement).
-Table ~\ref{tab:baseline_table} contains a subset of such baselines.
+\item \textbf{Gold-only.} Each gold context is presented alone, without distractors.
+This confirms variants were sufficient to solve the task and that downstream performance drops are due to aggregation effects (e.g., distractor interference or gold placement).

-\paragraph{Distractor-only.} Models were given only distractor documents.
-For CBB, we also tested distractors from each agent separately to confirm they were individually non-informative.
-These checks ensured that distractors lacked sufficient signal to answer correctly.
+\item \textbf{Distractor-only.} Models are given only distractor documents.
+For CBB, we also test distractors from each agent separately to confirm they were individually non-informative.
+These checks ensure that distractors lack sufficient signal to answer correctly. \end{itemize}

-These baselines serve to validate that observed performance differences in main experiments result from changes to gold size, rather than underlying flaws in dataset or distractor construction.